-While humans may sprits on cologne before a big date, ring-tailed lemurs prefer something a little more pungent.
-Male lemurs engage in “stink fights” by rubbing scent from their glands onto their tails then waving them at each other to waft the smell.
-The winner is the lemur that can stink out his opponent and catch a female’s attention.
+Before a big date, humans may sprits on cologne to help entice a mate, but ring-tailed lemurs prefer something more pungent.
+Male lemurs engage in “stink fights” by rubbing scent from their glands onto their tails then waving them at each other.
+The winner is the lemur that can stink-out his opponent and catch a female’s attention.

 When it comes to attracting a mate, it often comes down to looks.

 As an orangutan male reaches maturity, he begins to grow long hair and develop fleshy cheek pads called flanges.
-These traits appear more prominently in some males more than others, and in certain cases not at all.
-But females definitely show preference to the males with big flanges and long hair.
+These traits appear prominently in some males more than others, and females seem to prefer the males with big flanges and long hair.

-As they swing through the forests in search of a potential partner, gibbons sing using loud calls that can be heard for long distances.
-But once they’ve found a mate, the songs change.
-Gibbons are mainly monogamous, and mated pairs will sing elaborate daily duets — each individual with its own part — to let other gibbons in the area know they’re off the market.
+As they swing through the forests in search of a potential partner, gibbons sing using loud calls that can be heard for miles.
+Once they’ve found a mate, the songs change.
+Monogamous pairs will sing elaborate daily duets — each individual with its own part — to let other gibbons in the area know they’re off the market.

-When it’s time to take a relationship to the next level, humans aren’t the only ones who declare their intensions by presenting their mate with a big rock.
-But while people prefer diamonds and other precious gems, male gentoo penguins scour for pretty pebbles to win over the females.
+To take a relationship to the next level, humans aren’t the only ones who declare their intensions by presenting their mate with a big rock.
+Male gentoo penguins scour the frozen shorelines for pretty pebbles to win over the females.
 If she accepts, she’ll place the pebble inside her nest, or she may choose to wait for a better offer.
-Either way, once a female chooses her male, gentoos generally mate for life.
+Either way, once a female chooses her male, gentoos are generally monogamous.

 Pick your day.
 Pick your price.
 Pick your package.
 Prices online are cheaper than at the gate.